List of Burmese royal consorts: Concubines

 Concubines were called Ko-lok-taw (ကိုယ်လုပ်တော်, lit. "one who administers to the royal body") or Chay-daw-din (ခြေတော်တင်, lit. "one on whom the royal feet are placed").

 Names

 The names of the queens, if known, are given according to their most well known common name, which often happens to be the primary name used by the royal chronicles.
 The chronicle reported names of the queens may be their popular/commonly known name (e.g., Pwa Saw, Nanmadaw Me Nu); formal title (e.g., Agga Mahethi, Sanda Dewi); personal name (e.g., Shin Bo-Me, Yun San); or generic name of the office (Hanthawaddy Mibaya, "Queen of Hanthawaddy"; or Myauk Pyinthe, "Queen of the Northern Palace").
 Finally, the names of the queens with no known records are given as "(Unknown)".

 Duration of consortship

-The "Became consort" and "Ceased to be consort" dates indicate the period in which a given queen was in the role of royal consort—not the duration of marriage.
+The "Became consort" and "Ceased to be consort" dates indicate the period when a given queen acted as the royal consort—not the duration of marriage.